XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/events.md

 > Tap the bottom-right arrow at the main screen.

 @ Visual

-### I wasn't able to clear the event.
-Will I still get the clear rewards when they get added to Campaign?

-> Nope.
-Gutted rewards compared to original.
-Free shit is free shit, and doll rewards gets cycled to Limited Dolls.

 ### What's the optimal way of clearing ~~Bingo~~ Key Card Events?